-Our approach is unique: we aim to build long-term permanent shelters for multi-resident rotational living.
-Maintaining homes are essential to help people bound from a fall.
-Preserving home value are key to reducing the costs associated with returning people to a standard of living that we all share.
+Our approach is unique: We aim to build long-term permanent shelters for multi-resident rotational living.
+Maintaining homes are essential to help people bound back from a fall.
+Preserving home values are key to reducing the costs associated with returning people to a standard of living that we all share.
 We work with state, county and city governments to assist them in creating long term – low cost – sustainable communities.

-Today to create homes that are safe from illegal or forced entry, are self contained, fire proof, are automatically temperature and water controlled and can’t be destroyed by vandalism or internal breakage is a major undertaking.
+Today, to create homes that are safe from illegal or forced entry, are self contained, fire proof, are automatically temperature and water controlled and can’t be destroyed by vandalism or internal breakage is a major undertaking.
 To create homes in a community with serviceability and quality is a must to retain value for the community.
-Such home must be easy to repair if needed and easy to upgrade.
+Such homes must be easy to repair, if needed, and easy to upgrade.

 In America every man, woman and child should enjoy the basic needs of everyone’s life.
 In nearly every state in the United States families currently have access to some or all of these needs.
 It is the goal of Durable Living Systems to help provide the need for safe housing.

 There are many stakeholders in solving the homeless issue.
 Displaced people are subjected daily to laws they can’t change, finding food, finding a job and many other problems that keep them on the street.

 Durable Living Systems work with all government and private groups who are trying to help stop homelessness in America.

 Let's talk about your community